kcartlidge/ruthless/README.md

 ```

 The `SETTINGS` section can contain any key/values you like.

 The two example ones (`analytics` and `comments`) are used by the sample layout.

-To activate them remove the `#` (which disables them).
+To activate the values remove the `#` (which is a comment marker).
-Any entries you add can be accessed by a theme in the same way as these two are in `theme/layout.liquid`.
+Any entries you add can be accessed by your theme in the same way as these two are in `theme/layout.liquid`.

 ### Supported variables in the template

-Some site-level variables are always available.
+#### Page level YAML frontmatter variables

-In addition, by using content frontmatter (simple YAML metadata) *you can provide any key/value information you like and it will make it's way to the template*.
+By using content frontmatter (simple YAML metadata) *you can provide any key/value information you like and it will also make it's way to the template*.
 See the sample news item content in a newly-created site for a demo.

 For example: